Tutorial

 • SUM

-Combining the entity extraction and clause classification with the help of some heuristics will generate a SQL query which is then used to query the data.
-One possible advantage of this approach is that there is no re-training necessary for adding any new feature – some custom fixes could be done by modifying the code, replacing the AI models inside with more accurate ones, etc.
+Combining entity extraction and clause classification with the help of some heuristics generates an SQL query, which is then used to query the data.
+One possible advantage of this approach is that no retraining is necessary for adding any new feature—some custom fixes could be done by modifying the code, replacing the AI models inside with more accurate ones, etc.

-The solutions which used heuristics have their own limitations.
-The increase in question complexity is not easy to tackle with explicit programming.
+The heuristics-based solutions have their limitations.
+Addressing increased question complexity is challenging with explicit programming.

-For example, we need to be able to answer questions that require multiple steps which are non-trivial, like: "Who finished first in this year's F1 championship?" or "What is the cheapest mode of transport that departs tomorrow morning?"
+For example, we need to be able to answer questions that require multiple non-trivial steps, like: “Who finished first in this year’s F1 championship?” or “What is the cheapest mode of transport that departs tomorrow morning?”

-A model pre-trained with a dataset containing such questions can be used in such cases where a human-like inference is required.
+In cases where human-like inference is required, a model pre-trained with a dataset containing such questions can be used.

-The WikiTableQuestions (WTQ) is a dataset that consists of complex questions along with a table from Wikipedia.
-The dataset contains 2108 tables from a large variety of topics (to cover more domain knowledge) and 22033 questions with different complexity.
+The WikiTableQuestions (WTQ) is a dataset consisting of complex questions and a table from Wikipedia.
+The dataset contains 2108 tables from various topics (to cover more domain knowledge) and 22033 questions of different complexities.

-Microsoft has made available a Sequential Question Answering dataset, also known as SQA.
-The task of answering sequences of questions are done on HTML tables.
+Microsoft has made available a Sequential Question Answering dataset, SQA.
+The task of answering sequences of questions is done on HTML tables.
 SQA was created by decomposing 2,022 questions from WikiTableQuestions (WTQ).
-Each WTQ question is decomposed into three, resulting in a dataset of 6,066 sequences that contain 17,553 questions in total.
-Each of the questions was also associated with answers in the form of cell locations in the tables.
+Each WTQ question is divided into three, resulting in a dataset of 6,066 sequences containing 17,553 questions.
+Each question was also associated with answers in the form of cell locations in the tables.

 TAPAS: Weakly Supervised Table Parsing via Pre-training